Syllabus

 COVID/Sick Policy

 As we continue to deal with COVID cases and other seasonal illnesses, please take care of yourself and your health, first and foremost.
 Masks will not be required for class at this time (subject to change as needed) but you are always welcome to wear one for any reason.
 You are encouraged to wear a mask if you are feeling under the weather to prevent the spread of illness to others.
-If you are feeling seriously ill or if you suspect you may have COVID, please do take precautions and stay home instead of coming to class.
+If you are feeling seriously ill or if you suspect you may have COVID, please take precautions and stay home instead of coming to class.
 Send me a note and let me know — I want you to be well and safe!

 Skip to toolbar